takenet/blip-docs/source/includes/en/documents/contact.md

 ## Contact

-Represents an contact saved in BLiP.
+Represents an contact saved in Blip.

 | MIME type                                 |
 |-------------------------------------------|